-|There are 3 (Three) Charges which were satisfied long back but no evidence for the satisfaction were produced before us and these charges are reflecting in the Index of Charges at the portal of MCA. ||The matter is very old and the company is in continuous follow up with the ROC for deletion of the charge ID however in absence of the adequate evidence for filing of the Form 17 (under the Companies Act 1956) these charges could not be removed from MCA Portal. |
+|There are 3 (Three) Charges which were satisfied long back but no evidence for the satisfaction were produced before me and these charges are showing in the Index of Charges at the portal of MCA. ||The matter is very old and the company is in continuous follow up with the ROC for deletion of the charge ID however in absence of the adequate evidence for filing of the Form 17 (under the Companies Act 1956) these charges could not be removed from MCA Portal. |

-C. Cost Auditor and Records
+C. Internal Auditor

-Pursuant to section 148 of the Companies Act 2013 readwith the Companies (Cost Records and Audit) Rules 2014 amended time to time theprovision regarding Cost Audit and Records under this act was not applicable to Companyduring the year 2019-20.
+D. Cost Auditor and Records Pursuant to section 148 of the Companies Act 2013 readwith the Companies (Cost Records and Audit) Rules 2014 amended time to time theprovision regarding Cost Audit and Records under this act was not applicable to Companyduring the year 2019-20.

-DISCLOSURE FOR FRAUDS AGAINST THE COMPAN Y
+23. DISCLOSURE FOR FRAUDS AGAINST THE COMPANY

 25. MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 Management Discussion and analysis report for the year under review as stipulatedunder SEBI (LODR) Regulation 2015 is present in a separate section forming part of theAnnual Report.

-ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO
+26. ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under section 134(3)(m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 is annexed herewith as 1Annexure-D
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under section 134(3)(m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 is annexed herewith as Annexure-D.

-MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANYOCCURRING AFTER BALANCE SHEET DATE
+27. MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANYOCCURRING AFTER BALANCE SHEET DATE

 There have been no material changes and commitments if any affecting the financialposition of the Company which has occurred between the end of the financial year of theCompany to which the financial statements relate and the date of the report.

 28. EXTRACT OF ANNUAL RETURN

-The extract of the Annual Return in form MGT-9 for the year ended 31stMarch 2019 is annexed herewith as Annexure E' Copy of the Form MGT-9 isalso available on the websiteof the company www.medicaps.com.
+The extract of the Annual Return in form MGT-9 for the year ended 31" March 2020is annexed herewith as Annexure E. Copy of the Form MGT-9 is also available on the websiteof the company www.medicaps.com.

-RATIO OF THE REMUNERATION OF EACH DIRECTOR TO THE MEDIAN EMPLOYEES REMUNERATION ANDPARTICULARS OF EMPLOYEES
+29. RATIO OF THE REMUNERATION OF EACH DIRECTOR TO THE MEDIAN EMPLOYEES REMUNERATION ANDPARTICULARS OF EMPLOYEES

-CODE OF CONDUCT
+30. CODE OF CONDUCT

 31. PREVENTION OF INSIDER TRADING

 In view of the SEBI (Prohibition of Insider Trading) Regulation 2015 the Company hasadopted a Code of Conduct for Prevention of Insider Trading with a view to regulatetrading in securities by the Directors and designated employees of the Company.